zonca/zonca.github.io-source/content/2015-09-17-ipython-jupyter-notebook-sdsc-comet.md

 ### Configure the script for SLURM and submit the job

-Copy `submit_slurm_comet.sh` from https://gist.github.com/zonca/5f8b5ccb826a774d3f89 on your home on Comet.
+Copy `submit_slurm_comet.sh` from <https://gist.github.com/zonca/5f8b5ccb826a774d3f89> on your home on Comet.

 Change the port number in the script to a port of your choosing between 10000 and 23000.

-Choose whether you prefer to use a full node to have access to all 24 cores and 128GB of RAM or if you only need 1 core and 5 GB of RAM and change the top of the script accordingly.
+Choose whether you prefer to use a full node to have access to all 24 cores and 128GB of RAM or if you only need 1 core and 5GB of RAM and change the top of the script accordingly.

 Choose a duration of your job, for initial testing better keep 30 minutes so your job starts straight away.